miguoliang/keycloakadminclient/docs/ScopeMappingsAPI.md

 > []RoleRepresentation AdminRealmsRealmClientScopesClientScopeIdScopeMappingsRealmCompositeGet(ctx, realm, clientScopeId).BriefRepresentation(briefRepresentation).Execute()

-Get effective realm-level roles associated with the clientâ€™s scope What this does is recurse any composite roles associated with the clientâ€™s scope and adds the roles to this lists.
+Get effective realm-level roles associated with the client’s scope What this does is recurse any composite roles associated with the client’s scope and adds the roles to this lists.